-Your analysis report will describe the levels of VOCs and actively growing mould in the home, as well as provide a Contamination Index™ that lists the predicted sources of air contaminants and suggestions for their removal from your home.
-If extremely high levels of air contaminants are found, Prism will offer you assistance in finding an Indoor Air Quality Professional who can address your concerns and help you determine the next steps in improving your indoor air quality.
+Your analysis report will describe the levels of VOCs and actively growing mold in the home, as well as provide a Contamination Index™ that lists the predicted sources of air contaminants and suggestions for removal from the home.
+If extremely high levels of air contaminants are found, Prism will offer you assistance in finding an Indoor Air Quality Professional that can address your concerns and help you determine the next steps in improving your indoor air quality.

 Is it possible to get the actual chemical data from our test?

+No, we’re sorry, but the specific chemical data are not available.
 Home Air Check is a low-cost air survey test that is designed to provide you with easy-to-understand general information regarding the primary sources of VOCs in your home.
-A complete chemical listing is not helpful without interpretation by a qualified chemist, and is not therefore available with Home Air Check.
-If you feel that you need more extensive testing that will include the detailed chemical information, we recommend that you contact one of our professional partners who specialise in indoor air quality issues.
+A complete chemical listing is not useful without an interpretation by a degreed chemist, which is very costly, and therefore, is not available with Home Air Check.
+If you feel that you need more extensive testing that will provide the detailed chemical information, we recommend that you contact an industrial hygienist who specializes in indoor air quality issues.

 None of the VOC source categories in the Contamination Index (CI) mention carpet.
 I’ve read that many terrible things can live in carpet.
 Which of the CI categories might have contributions from carpet?

-If you are referring to biological organisms living in carpet, like dust mites, the Home Air Check test does not test for those, with the exception of mould.
+If you are referring to biological organisms living in carpet, like dust mites, the Home Air Check test does not test for those, with the exception of mold.
 However, it is true that carpet is often a sink for many things that could cause problems.
-We typically recommend hard surface floors with rugs over certain areas that can be removed and cleaned if at all possible.
+We typically recommend hard surface floors with area rugs that can be removed and cleaned if at all possible.

 Our report came back with lots of elevated levels on the VOC source categories.
 We use fragrance-free products and non-toxic cleaners; however, we are living in a rented apartment.
 Do you have advice on how to improve the air in a rental unit?